pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

       you can't put it in a VIEW.
     - You have a few special-case predicates for your WHERE clause, which no RDBMS actually supported last I checked.
-    - Unfortunately most of the criticism has been by C.J.
-Date, and I have a feeling most people stopped listening to him two or three decades ago.

 - In my patches, everything is built on top of ranges, and the syntax allows you to give a range wherever a PERIOD is allowed.